ferjal0/library-template/README.md

 Then **manually** remove the peerDependencies section from `package.json` and also check `eslint.config.js`, `tsconfig.json`.

+## 🤖 Automatic Workflows

+This template comes with two GitHub Actions workflows (currently disabled for convenience):

+1. **Release Workflow** (`.github/workflows/release.yml.disabled`): Automates the release process using Changesets.
+When enabled, it will automatically create release pull requests and publish to npm when changes are pushed to the main branch.

+2. **Publish Any Commit** (`.github/workflows/publish-any-commit.yml.disabled`): A utility workflow that can build and publish packages for any commit or pull request.

+To enable these workflows, simply remove the `.disabled` extension from the workflow files in the `.github/workflows/` directory.
+We recommend enabling them to automate your package's release process.

 ## 🦋 Version Management

 This library uses [Changesets](https://github.com/changesets/changesets) to manage versions and publish releases.
 Here's how to use it: